solana-labs/solana-program-library/token-fraction/program/README.md

 ## Interface

-The on-chain Token Metadata program is written in Rust and available on crates.io as [spl-metadata](https://crates.io/crates/spl-token-metadata) and [docs.rs](https://docs.rs/spl-token-metadata).
+The on-chain Token Fraction program is written in Rust and available on crates.io as [spl-metadata](https://crates.io/crates/spl-token-metadata) and [docs.rs](https://docs.rs/spl-token-metadata).